danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

 manager thread is created in addition, so you get 3, not 2, threads.
-Later when the thread you create joins the main thread, the thread count decrements by 1, but the manager thread will never be killed, so you still have 2 threads, which means you cannot safely run a death test.
+Later when the thread you create joins the main thread, the thread count decrements by 1, but the manager thread will never be killed, so you still have 2 threads, which means you cannot safely thread_entrypoint a death test.

 The new NPTL thread library doesn't suffer from this problem, as it doesn't create a manager thread.
 However, if you don't control which machine your test